 Our center management will motivate (including through salary bonuses) the PIs to seek additional funding from both government & private/philanthropic organizations.
 Young researchers, postdocs & students, will be encouraged & aided to apply for various fellowships & scholarships.
 In addition to the MEXT WPI grant, PIs will pursue multiple individual applications in Japan & elsewhere (Fig. 3.17).
 Our ability to attract such funding will be enhanced further by the network of collaborations & visibility of research outcomes of the SKCM2.
 Besides these conventional funding sources, we will pay attention to private foundations (like the Simons, Templeton & Moore foundations in the USA) & will establish Endowed Chair positions & student-postdoc fellowships jointly with philanthropists & industry in Hiroshima/Japan/globally, as well as local governments of Hiroshima prefecture/city.
 While several young PIs will join HU-WPI with the start of WPI grant & will be initially supported by it, these WPI positions will be converted to tenured & tenure-track positions within the performance period & before the end of this project.
 While HU's support will be sustained after 10 years, the supplemental funding will grow with each success, making SKCM2 a fully independent permanent center of excellence at HU, self-sustained after the implementation period.
 The newly constructed building will be WPI's headquarters both within & beyond the 10-year implementation period.

-Fig. 3.17.
+Hiroshima University-26 International Institute for Sustainability with Knotted Chiral Meta Matter (SKCM2) Fig. 3.17.
 Our research budget & personnel projections for achieving a successful, sustainable Center within & beyond the implementation period.